eramineni/wi21-cse110-lab4/part1/part1.md

 9. At line 11, an error will be thrown because i is a let, and it is declared inside a code block which is the for loop.
 Thus, it is not defined outside the code block in places like line 11 where it is trying to print it out.

-10. At line 12, nothing will be printed, and an error will have been thrown prior in the for loop.
-This is because discountedPrice is a variable of type const that is being reassigned values after each iteration of the for loop.
+10. At line 12, nothing will be printed, and an error will have been thrown because discountedPrice is a variable of type const that is being reassigned values after each iteration of the for loop.
 However, this is not allowed because the value of a const is not allowed to be changed.

-11. At line 13, nothing will be printed, and an error will have been thrown prior in the for loop.
-This is because finalPrice is a variable of type const that is being reassigned values after each iteration of the for loop.
+11. At line 13, nothing will be printed, and an error will have been thrown because finalPrice is a variable of type const that is being reassigned values after each iteration of the for loop.
 However, this is not allowed because the value of a const is not allowed to be changed.

 12. Nothing will be returned because an error will have been thrown an uncaught typeerror prior which is the assignment to a constant variable.
 This is not allowed as the values of consts are not allowed to be changed.